Horsiq/images/README.md

 To encourage more engagement, encouragement and competitiveness, updates of the app will include a top score table with your “friends”.
 Below are further updates that might be included in the new version of the app:

+- Publication on Google Play
 - A chat forum
 - The ability to send challenges on daily ACTs to friends
 - To share results on social media, email, SMS etc.
+- All revenue collected from advertisement will go to [__Sustainable Development Goals Fund__](https://www.sdgfund.org/)

 In other words, the app will become more inclusive, social and widespread.
 Below is a screenshot of a mockup with the same startactivity but with a ranking table and two more buttons; “Invite a friend” and “Share”.